padiketeku/EarthObservation101-Practicals/Activity-05-Visualization of Multi-band Imagery.md

 ## DIY
 A Landsat 8 image file is given as:
-`LANDSAT/LC08/C02/T1_TOA/LC08_094074_20220611`.
+`LANDSAT/LC08/C02/T1_TOA/LC08_094074_20220611`. <br>
-1, Load the image and select the first seven bands.
+1, Load the image and select the first seven bands. <br>
 2, Print your variable to the Console and explore the image properties.
-What is the image acquisition date and the percentage of cloud cover?
+What is the image acquisition date and the percentage of cloud cover? <br>
-3, If the range of reflectance is 0 and 0.5, produce a true colour composite (TCC) image and a standard false colour (FCC) image.
+3, If the range of reflectance is 0 and 0.5, produce a true colour composite (TCC) image and a standard false colour (FCC) image. <br>
 4, Explain why the colour of the ocean water in TCC and FCC appear similar or different.